Movax12/ca65hl/manual.md

         ;execute here if second condition true
     endif

-For greatest compatibility, only pass the single letter flag, with an optional 'set or 'clear' with `else` or `elseif`.
+For greatest compatibility, only pass the single letter representing the flag, with an single negation (!) or ending with an optional 'set or 'clear' with `else` or `elseif`.

 ## Long branches: